 Funding is one of the five core themes at OTT.
 Through the years, we have produced a wealth of material on the topic including resources, advice, tools and capacity building opportunities.

 This series includes 12 posts on domestic funding, including advice for both thinktankers and funders.
-In the next few months, we will publish 3 more series on funding:
+In the next few months, we will publish two more series on funding:

 - Funding, think tanks and the private sector